 No, you don’t.
-You can simply replace the coffee with hot water.
-If it’s just the caffeine you’re trying to avoid, you can use decaf coffee.
+You can simply replace the hot coffee with hot water.
+You can use decaf coffee if it’s just the caffeine you’re trying to avoid.
 Coffee enhances the chocolate flavor.

-Add 1 Tbs. of vinegar into a 1 cup measuring cup, then fill the rest of the measuring cup with milk.
+To make a buttermilk substitute, add 1 tablespoon of vinegar into a 1-cup measuring cup, then fill the rest of the measuring cup with milk.
 Gently stir the mixture and let it sit for 5 minutes.